alexej-schelle/Idr-Web-Spiders/README.md

 - Minimization and prediction of risks through optimal data presentation.

-In order to start ESR generator, simply insert the Java Script ESR Generator Code to the header section of your web page and ask for activation of your ESR Generator at support@krealix.de.
+In order to start IDR for Crawlers, simply insert the Java Script Code for IDR for Crawlers to the header section of your web page and ask for activation of your IDR at support@krealix.de.

 Copyright 2021,
 KREALIX.DE.